alex-galey/strapi/docs/3.x.x/advanced/middlewares.md

 - `initialize` (function): Called during the server boot.
 The callback `cb` needs to be called.
 Otherwise, the middleware won't be loaded into the stack.

-The core of Strapi embraces a small list of middlewares for performances, security and great error handling.
+The core of Strapi embraces a small list of middlewares for performance, security and great error handling.

 - boom
 - cors